htilburgs/MMM-MyPrayerTimes/README.md

 {
   module: 'MMM-MyPrayerTimes',
   position: 'top_left',
+  header: 'My Prayer Times',
   config: {
           mptLat: 51.508515,			// Replace with the latitude of your location
 	  	mptLon: 0.1254872,		// Replace with the Longitude of your location
 	  	mptMethode: 2,			// Which calculation methode is used, see options below
 	  	showSunrise: true,		// Display Sunrise
 	  	showSunset: true,		// Display Sunset
 	  	showMidnight: true,		// Display Midnight
-	  	useHeader: true,			// Display header on the MagicMirror
-	  	header: 'My Prayer Times',	// The header to be displayed
 	  	maxWidth: "250px",		// Max width of the wrapper
 	  	}
 },
 ```